 Horizontal Gazy Nystagmus

 First, he conducts the horizontal gaze nystagmus test.
-He holds a pen up at eye level and instructs you to follow the tip of the pen from side to side.
+He holds a pen up at eye level and instructs you to follow the tip of the pen.
 What you don’t know is that effort on your part will not help you pass this test.
 He is looking for vibration in your pupil when the maximum deviation of the pupil is offset at 45 degrees.
 If you are under the influence of alcohol, he will see the nystagmus.
 Of course, you don’t know any of this, and you concentrate as hard as you can on keeping your eye on that pen and try your best to track smoothly.
 You complete the first test, you feel pretty good about your performance.
 You are sure you kept your eye on that pen the entire time.

 Walk and Turn